KarenBoles/Capstone-DA14/README.md

 #### 4. GitHub - Project version management and documentation

 ## Link to Tableau Story:  [Analysis of the Trout Condition in the streams of the Great Smoky Mountains National Park](https://public.tableau.com/app/profile/karen.boles/viz/Analysis_of_Fish_Condition/FishConditionStory)
+#### It is recommended to select the option to view the story in full screen mode at the bottom right corner of the page.